dcolli23/ingreedyents/README.md

 ## Getting the Product Information

+Regardless of the language that I choose to implement this, I should form some sort of cache for the UPCs that I have read such that when I scan an item, it searches the cached UPCs first before making the HTTP request.
+This way it will not cost me points when I scan items that I have scanned in the past.

 ### Python

 I believe this is wholly-completed with the BarcodeSpider.com API that I've signed up for and the standard Python library which is AWESOME!
 BUT.
 I don't know if I want to do the whole thing in Python yet.
 If we go the application route, I think I'd have to develop in Java.